CX-Box/cxbox-doc/docs/widget/type/property/sorting/sorting.md

 *  [On the field](#on_field) Sorting must be enabled explicitly at the field level
 * `Not recommended.`  [At the application level](#app-default-sort) Sorting is enabled by default for all fields in the application.

+!!! info
+    Sorting won't function until the page is refreshed after adding or updating records.

 ### How does it look?
 ![sorting.gif](sorting.gif)